tacodevs/taskcollect/README.md

 Additional feature tabs to TaskCollect:

-  * Dashboard (e.g. a brief overview of recent tasks, grades, and lessons for the day)
   * Organisation (calendar-oriented organisation space)
   * Communication (emails, messages, etc.)
   * Grades (grade summaries per term, with a graph)